chnm/mtu-website/content/narratives/gmu-masonday/index.md

 {{< figure id="img13" image="0029.jpg" caption="Figure 13.
 President Thompson's Scrapbook showcasing the Firsts for Mason Day.
 President Thompson Scrapbook II, Mrs. Lorin Thompson, George Mason University Libraries Special Collections & Archives, Office of the President Records, Page 29, 1969 - 1971." >}}

 {{< figure id="img14" image="masonday1988.png" caption="Figure 14.
 Aerial view of the Mason campus during the 1988 Mason Day.
 1988 Yearbook, George Mason University Yearbook Collection, George Mason University Libraries Special Collections & Archives, Box 10, 1988." >}}

+*Catalina Mayer is an undergraduate history major at George Mason University who will receive a Bachelor of Arts in History in the summer of 2022.
+She also studies communication and hopes to continue her education in law school or graduate school.*